Golden State Foods

-Golden State Foods (GSF) is a US wholly management-owned and -run business-to-business company that serves quick service restaurants, including McDonald’s, Starbucks, Chick-fil-A, Taco Bell, KFC and Wendy's.
-Through a joint venture with Taylor Fresh Foods Inc., GSF is one of the biggest and longest-serving suppliers to McDonald's restaurants, including liquid products, and it is McDonald's third-largest beef supplier in the U.S. market.
+Golden State Foods (GSF) is a US business-to-business company that serves quick service restaurants, primarily McDonald’s.
+GSF is one of the biggest and longest-serving suppliers to McDonald's restaurants, including liquid products, and it is McDonald's third-largest beef supplier in the U.S. market.
+Other restaurants served by GSF include Starbucks, Chick-fil-A, Taco Bell, KFC and Wendy's.

 History

 1947-1999

 The company was founded in 1947 by Bill (William) Moore and Frank Streeter and began as a small meat company to supply products to Los Angeles area restaurants and hotels.
 It is a 100% management-owned and -operated company.
 In the early 1950s, it started providing meat products to McDonald's Corporation.

 By 1972, the founder William Moore, who was a friend of Ray Kroc, decided to make McDonald's its exclusive and unique client.
 In 1980, James E. Williams and a group of investors acquired Golden State Foods for $29 million, even though the company was making $330 million in annual revenue.